They call it the pollen vortex.

-Here's a spring allergy survival guide, with eight unconventional strategies to get you through it:
+Considering all that pollen, here's a spring allergy survival guide.
+You'll have a little longer to try these eight unconventional strategies to get you through it:

 5. Wear sunglasses.
 "Be a movie star," Bassett says.
 Wearing oversized shades can "block out pesky pollens from getting into your eyes and eyelids."
 Also smart?
 Sport a pollen mask and gloves while you're outside, and avoid touching your face and eyes.